jwentong/jwentong.github.io/index.md

 - [03/2024] We are going to hold the 2nd 6G wireless summit in Hong Kong on Sept.
 11-12, titled "[IEEE Hong Kong 6G Wireless Summit (IEEE HK6GWS 2024)](https://hk6gws2024.ieee-hk6gws.org/)".
 Welcome!
 - [02/2024] I was invited to serve as a technical program committee member for ICC 2024 WS06 (Task-Oriented and Generative Communications for 6G).
 - [01/2024] I was invited to serve as a technical program committee member for WCNC 2024 WS-15 (Model-Driven Deep Learning for 6G).
-- [09/2023] We successfully held the 6G wireless summit in Hong Kong Shangri-La Hotel on Sept.
+- [09/2023] We successfully held the 6G wireless summit in the Hong Kong Shangri-La Hotel on Sept.
 13-14.
 More details please see "[IEEE Hong Kong 6G Wireless Summit (IEEE HK6GWS 2023)](https://hk6gws2023.ieee-hk6gws.org/)".
 - [07/2023] One of our papers titled "*Geo-perturbation for task allocation in 3D mobile crowdsourcing: an A3C-based Approach*" has been accepted by the IEEE Internet of Things Journal.
 - [04/2023] I received the Reviewer Certificate from IET Communications for my review contributions to the journal.
 [PDF](https://github.com/jwentong/jwentong.github.io/tree/master/assets/documents/CMU2 Reviewer Certificate 2022.pdf)
 - [03/2023] I was invited to serve as a technical program committee member for Globecom 2023 CRAEN (Cognitive Radio and AI-Enabled Networks Symposium).